SenseNet/sensenet/README.md

 # Welcome to sensenet ECM
-The first Open Source Enterprise Content Management platform for .NET!
+We pride ourselves in being the first Open Source Enterprise Content Management platform for .NET!

 > [Try it on your local environment!](http://www.sensenet.com/try-it)